 Take the Food Stamp Challenge.
 Try to stick to the daily food stamp allowance that millions of American families rely on.
 The average daily amount is $4.20 a day per person.

 Try a food-desert fast.
 There are many people who don't have access to grocery stores in their neighborhoods, which restricts their access to healthy, fresh foods.
 Consider living for a week on food from convenience stores!

 Consider taking the extreme poverty fast, even for a few days.
 There are roughly a billion people in the world who live on less than $1.25 per day.

 Try to fast from media.
 You could limit it to TV, social media, the internet, blogs, or all of the above--whatever takes too much of your attention away from God and your family.

 Fast from people!
 Pare down social events and social media, and limit texting and emails.
 Jesus gives us this model of solitude during his time in the desert.

 Consider fasting from money.
 Pay your bills and put food on the table, but hold back on all non-essential spending.
 The exercise of "want vs. need" might surprise you!

 Adding On Ideas

-- Add reading to your daily routine.
-Find a devotional book (we've got several on offer this year!) or pick a book of the Bible.
+Add reading to your daily routine.
+Find a devotional book (check out Forward Movement’s selection for ideas) or pick a book of the Bible.
 Spend this quiet time with God each day.

 Wednesday, February 28: Healing Eucharist A special weekday evening service with focus on healing